Playhouse Theatre, Glen Eden: Waitakere Playhouse Theatre Trust

 Playhouse Productions did receive $10,000 from the Portage Licensing Trust.
 Still, at that time, it was not possible to use community grants to upgrade Council-owned buildings, so in 1997 the Glen Eden Playhouse Theatre Trust (later to be named Waitakere Playhouse Theatre Trust) with one Council representative on its Board, was formed and successfully applied for further community funding grants.

-This money was used to remodel, amongst other things, the Front of the House, improve the supper room and add air conditioning to a redesigned auditorium with an orchestra pit.
-In 2003, the new building had a Gala Opening attended by "local dignitaries and many of the people who helped to bring this huge project to fruition."
+This money was used to remodel the Front of the House, improve the supper room and add air conditioning to a redesigned auditorium with an orchestra pit.
+In 2003, the new building had a Gala Opening attended by "local dignitaries and many of the people who helped to bring this huge project to fruition".
 After opening the upgraded building, the Waitakere City Council agreed to pay a further $250,000 to complete the work.

 Funded and supported by Waitākere Ranges Local Board the Theatre has continued to be used by their resident company, Playhouse Theatre Incorporated, as well as other organisations that present a variety of performing arts events in the venue each year.